 - Physical examination

-X-rays are often required to help confirm the diagnosis and to ensure patient is not suffering from another kind of arthritis.
+X-rays are often required to help confirm the diagnosis and to ensure a patient is not suffering from another kind of arthritis.
 If X-ray results do not point clearly to arthritis, an MRI might be recommended so the doctor can have a better look at the joint cartilage as well as the tissues surrounding it.
-If there is fluid accumulation in the joints, the doctor may perform joint aspiration to rule out other conditions.
+If there is fluid accumulation in the joints, the doctor may perform a joint aspiration to rule out other conditions.

 What are the treatment options available?

 Osteoarthritis is often managed using a combination of treatments like medications, physical therapy, use of supportive devices (i.e. canes or crutches), and injection of medications into the joint, among others.
 Surgery might become an option when all other noninvasive alternatives have proved futile.
-The treatment type will depend on several factors like occupation, age, activities, condition severity, medical history, and overall health of the patient.
+The treatment type will depend on several factors like occupation, age, activities, condition severity, medical history and overall health of the patient.

 Over-the-counter (OTC) pain relievers—naproxen (Aleve), ibuprofen (Motrin, Advil), and acetaminophen (Tylenol)—are usually given to help ease OA pain.
 However, stronger anti-inflammatory drugs like coxibs might be prescribed if the condition does not respond to OTC medications.
 If pain is persistent despite the use of medications or topical creams, injecting steroids directly into the joint may be considered.